Four Questions Every Marketer Should Ask Before a PR Pitch (But Very Few Do)

 What constantly surprises us, however, is not the questions we are asked, but the ones we almost never are.

 Knowing the industry as well as we do, we think there are four questions which will help marketing teams identify the agencies that will deliver for them long term.
 Yes, the pitch has got to be good, the approach well thought-through, the ideas compelling, the budget in the right parish, and the team a good fit – but if you want to better understand the level and quality of service you will get, once the initial honeymoon period is over and the hard work is just beginning, we believe these will do the trick:

 Potential clients often ask us where they would sit on our client portfolio based on their proposed spend.
 Usually this comes from clients which have been with a very large agency and have been left feeling like a small fish in a huge pond.
 Their requests seem to get picked up last, and work feels rushed.

 We’re not saying this is a bad question, but the answer could be misleading.
 If the agency has lots of clients around the £50,000 mark, and your budget is £55,000 – you could be led to believe you would be a VIP, when (in reality) there is barely a cigarette paper between your monthly profit for the agency compared to the client next on the list – which might shout louder, or be a flagship brand the agency has taken on as a loss leader.

-The question we would ask is this: what is your revenue per employee?
+The question we would ask is this: what is your revenue per team member?